mbagg4152/protein-flavonoid-thesis-project/README.md

-# pfpy - Proteins & Flavonoids code in Python
+# pfpy - Protein & Flavonoid project code in Python
 Former repository for CHEM-491 (Research Methods) class and is now being used in continuing the project.
 The goal was to modernize, clean and adapt a former student's thesis project.